yitaozh/yitaozh.github.io/source/_posts/Stock-market.md

 ## U.S. stock market predicted by public account

+12/18

+Buy TSLA when drop to 414, buy dows

 The daily report is mostly reflection on the yesterday's market.

 8/27 Tuesday